On S-Finite Measures and Kernels: Radon-Nikod ym

-We note that this theorem can fail if we only demand that $\nu'\ll\nu$, as would be customary for $\sigma$-finite measures. \end{theorem} \begin{proof} Note that we have the corresponding result for $\nu,\nu'$ $\sigma$-finite kernels (in particular, finite kernels) is a special case of \citep[Theorem 1.28]{kallenberg2017random}.
-We will use this result in order to generalise it.
+We note that this theorem can fail if we only require $\nu'\ll\nu$, as would be customary for $\sigma$-finite measures. \end{theorem} \begin{proof} Note that the corresponding result when $\nu,\nu'$ are $\sigma$-finite kernels (in particular, finite kernels) is a special case of \citep[Theorem 1.28]{kallenberg2017random}.
+We will use this result to generalise it.